semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 </table>

 :::info
-If you use catagory <code>security</code>, include additional metadata.
+If you use category <code>security</code>, include additional metadata.
 See <a href="#including-fields-required-by-security-category"> Including fields required by security category</a>.
 :::

 ### Understanding rule namespacing